Exclusion in the Workplace: The Silent Culture Killer No One Talks About (But Everyone Feels)

 On People

-- Employee well-being: Stress, anxiety, burnout, and other mental health issues rise when people feel left out.
+- Employee well-being: Exclusion drives stress, anxiety, burnout, and other mental health issues.

 26% of U.S. workers are likely to leave their jobs within the year due to experiences of workplace incivility and exclusion.